-Ryo Kato's artistic exploration of the environmental problem was really awakened by the shocking disaster at the Fukushima nuclear power plant: "... the total meltdown in Fukushima has greatly influenced my artistic visions and ideas.
-In addition, I would like to raise people's awareness of environmental problems through art, and want to encourage people to think about the interconnections between humans, nature, economy, consumption, war and religion.
-This is why I am much more concerned with environmental issues in my art today... ".
-Ryo Kato has received the prestigious I-shi Prize of the Okayama Prefecture Museum, which has made him known internationally.
+Ryo Kato's artistic exploration of the environmental problem was awakened by the shocking accident at the Fukushima nuclear power plant: "... the super-GAU in Fukushima has greatly influenced my artistic visions and ideas.
+In addition, I would like to raise awareness about the art of raising people's awareness of environmental problems, to encourage people to think about the connections between man, nature, economy, consumption, war and religion.
+For this reason, I am much more concerned with environmental issues today in my art ... ".
+Ryo Kato is the recipient of the prestigious I-shi Prize of the Okayama Prefecture Museum, which has made him internationally known.

 Ryo Kato is a wanderer between the worlds of strictly scientific thinking and free painting.
-Even as a child, he showed exceptional talent in mathematics and took several years of training with a Go master, with the goal of a professional career as a Go player.
-Dealing with numbers and abstract structures, investigating their characteristics and patterns with the help of logic, exerted a lasting fascination on him.
-He was inspired not only by the abstract sense for numbers, but also the computational grasping and understanding of spatial relationships, the geometry of surfaces and spaces, and, not least, the strictness of methods.
-As a painter, Ryo Kato also uses clear structures as the foundation of his work.
-He plays with numbers and their connections in arithmetic; he is interested in numbers as an expression of proportions.
-Looking at his art, he sees an analogy to mathematics when the combination of individual elements creates an overall impression that has the quality of something new.
+Already as a child, he had a mathematical high-grade recognition and graduated from a Go-Meister with the goal of a professional career as a Go-player.
+The handling of numbers and abstract structures, whose characteristics and patterns had to be investigated with the help of logic, exerted a lasting fascination on him.
+He inspired not only the abstract numerical sense, but also the computational grasping and understanding of spatial relationships, the geometry of surfaces and spaces, and, not least, the severity of the methods.
+Also as a painter, Ryo Kato needs clear structures as the foundation of his work.
+He plays with numbers and their linking in arithmetic; he is interested in numbers as an expression of proportions.
+Transferred to his art, he sees an analogy to mathematics when the combination of individual elements produces a total impression that has the quality of something new.

 The board game Go is considered one of the oldest strategic games in the world.
-It places exceptionally high demands on strategic-logical thinking and visual-spatial imagination.
-Two opponents in turn place black and white stones on a board, each trying to conquer the largest possible territory by creating suitable stone formations.
-The one who ultimately dominates a larger total area on the board wins.
-The player must always keep an eye on the overall picture as well as the status of all local areas in order to emerge victorious.
-For the artist and the Go player Ryo Kato, the canvas is where, like in the Go game, numerous elements and spatial formations, independent at first glance, interact with each other and shape the overarching totality of events in a unique way.
+It places exceptionally high demands on strategic-logical thinking and the visual-spatial imagination.
+In each case alternately, two opponents place black or white stones on a board with the aim of conquering as large subareas as possible by suitable spatial formations.
+Winner is the one who ultimately dominates a larger total area on the board.
+The player must always keep an eye on the overall picture as well as the status of all local areas in order to emerge victorious from the game.
+Like the Go game, Ryo Kato is the canvas for the artist and the go-player Ryo Kato, which has numerous, at first glance, independent elements and spatial partial formations that interact with each other and uniquely characterize the overall overall event.

 The complexity of the Go game and its affinity to algorithms are extremely high.
 The number of playable variants exceeds that of the chess game by magnitudes.
 While computer programs have been superior to chess grandmasters for years, a software only succeeded in defeating a leading international Go player last year, a milestone in the development of self-learning machines.

-With the painter Ryo Kato, the subject of humans and the environment triggers strong emotions which flow into the creation of his paintings.
-In the implementation of his ideas, he employs - apart from intuition - scientific-oriented strategic thinking and planning, and with extraordinary results.
-The increasing international attention given to his work is reflected not only in numerous exhibitions and participation in trade art fairs, but also in his recognition through prestigious art awards, e.g. by the Darmstadt Secession and the Okayama Prefecture Museum in Japan.
+With the painter Ryo Kato, the subject of man and the environment triggers strong emotions, which flow into the design of his paintings.
+In the implementation of his ideas, he takes - apart from intuition - scientific-oriented strategic thinking and planning, with extraordinary results.
+The increasing international attention given to his work is reflected not only in numerous exhibitions and trade art fairs, but also in the award of prestigious art awards, e.g. the Darmstadt Secession and the Okayama Prefecture Museum in Japan.

-His exhibition Ryo Kato - An Endless Story is currently on display at the Galerie Bengelsträter in Düsseldorf until 8 May 2017.
-Environmental Action Germany (Deutsche Umwelthilfe) in Berlin shows his work on the topic of the "Endangered Environment" from 29 March 2017 to 2 April 2018.
+His exhibition Ryo Kato - an endless story at the Galerie Bengelsträter in Düsseldorf until 8 May 2017 is currently on display.
+The German Environmental Aid (Deutsche Umwelthilfe) in Berlin shows his work on the topic of the "Endangered Environment" from 29 March 2017 to 2 April 2018.